osisoft/AVEVA-Adapter/shared-content/introduction/intro-to-pi-adapters.md

 ![Adapter Data Flow](../images/adapter-data-flow.svg)

 The [!include[product-name](../_includes/inline/product-name.md)] is installed on a host system.
-You can configure the PI Adapter and other system components using either a **REST** interface or **EdgeCmd**, a command line utility specifically designed for interfacing with edge systems.
+You can configure the PI Adapter and other system components using either a REST interface or EdgeCmd, a command line utility specifically designed for interfacing with edge systems.